-If any other information in Retirees TaxPack 2007 is incorrect and as a result you do not pay enough tax, we may ask you to pay the extra tax.
-However, we will not charge you a penalty or interest.
+If we state the law incorrectly, or our advice on the application of the law is incorrect and as a result you do not pay enough tax, we will not ask you to pay the extra tax.

-If our advice in Retirees TaxPack 2007 is misleading and you make a mistake as a result, we must still apply the law correctly.
-If that means you owe us money, we must ask you to pay it.
-However, we will not charge you a penalty or interest if you acted reasonably and in good faith.
+If our advice in Retirees TaxPack 2008 is misleading and you make a mistake as a result, we must still apply the law correctly.
+If that means you owe us money, we must ask you to pay it, but we will not charge you a penalty.
+Also, if you acted reasonably and in good faith we will not charge you interest.